nourMelegy/Cinema-Booking-System/README.md

 - **seats**: Cinema seats with availability status
 - **payments**: Payment transaction records

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue on the GitHub repository or contact [your-email@example.com].

 ## Acknowledgments

 - Thanks to all contributors who have helped with this project
 - Inspired by modern cinema booking platforms

----

-**Note**: This is a template README.
-Please update the sections marked with brackets to match your specific implementation, technology stack, and project details.